phaustin/quantecon-example/book/docs/writing_good_code.md

 ```

 Now we might consider supply shifts, but you already get the idea that
-there\'s a lot of repeated code here.
+there's a lot of repeated code here.

 Refactor and improve clarity in the code above using the principles
 discussed in this lecture.